trailofbits/it-depends/README.md

  * Provides visualization based on vis.js or dot
  * Matches dependencies and CVEs

-### It does not 🍋
+### Can It-Depends Do It?
+It Depends. 🍋
- * It does not detect vendored or copy&pasted dependencies
+ * It-Depends does not detect vendored or copy/pasted dependencies

 ## Quickstart 🚀
 ```commandline